Online MPH Leadership in Practice

 • Culminating Experience (3 credits)

-Once you’ve completed your MPH Core courses, which focus on foundational public health principles and frameworks, you’ll begin concentration-specific training:
+Once students have completed the MPH Core courses, which focus on foundational public health principles and frameworks, they’ll begin concentration-specific training:

 • PUBH 718: Systems and Design Thinking for Public Health Leaders